Laboratori Nazionali del Gran Sasso

 Laboratori Nazionali del Gran Sasso (LNGS) is the largest underground research center in the world.
 Situated below Gran Sasso mountain in Italy, it is well known for particle physics research by the INFN.
 In addition to a surface portion of the laboratory, there are extensive underground facilities beneath the mountain.
 The nearest towns are L'Aquila and Teramo.
 The facility is located about 120 km from Rome.

-The primary mission of the laboratory is to host experiments that require a low background environment in the fields of astroparticle physics and nuclear astrophysics and other disciplines that can profit of its characteristics and of its infrastructures.
+The primary mission of the laboratory is to host experiments that require a low background environment in the fields of astroparticle physics and nuclear astrophysics and other disciplines that can profit off its characteristics and of its infrastructures.

 The LNGS is, like the three other European underground astroparticle laboratories (Laboratoire Souterrain de Modane, Laboratorio subterráneo de Canfranc, and Boulby Underground Laboratory), a member of the coordinating group ILIAS.

+History

+Gran Sasso National Laboratories were conceived in 1979 by the then president of the National Institute of Nuclear Physics, Professor Antonino Zichichi, who was able to take advantage of the excavations already underway for the construction of the motorway tunnel under the Gran Sasso massif.
+Zichichi convinced the then President of the Senate, Amintore Fanfani (Christian Democracy party), to quickly set up the Public Works Commission.

+Work began in 1982 and was completed in 1985, while the research center became fully operational in 1987 with the first experiment called MACRO.

 Facilities

 The laboratory consists of a surface facility, located within the Gran Sasso and Monti della Laga National Park, and extensive underground facilities located next to the 10 km long Traforo del Gran Sasso freeway tunnel.

 The first large experiments at LNGS ran in 1989; the facilities were later expanded, and it is now the largest underground laboratory in the world.

 There are three main barrel vaulted experimental halls, each approximately 20 m wide, 18 m tall, and 100 m long.
 These provide roughly 3×20×100= m2 of floor space and 3×20×(8+10×π/4)×100= m3 of volume.
 Including smaller spaces and various connecting tunnels, the facility totals 17800 m2 and 180000 m3.

 The experimental halls are covered by about 1400 m of rock, protecting the experiments from cosmic rays.
 Providing about 3400 metres of water equivalent (mwe) shielding, it is not the deepest underground laboratory, but the fact that it can be driven to without using mine elevators makes it very popular.